-This Spanish data protection authority found in its investigations that Caixabank did not sufficiently justify the legal basis for processing personal data belonging to its customers and that the bank did not comply with obtaining valid, unequivocal, and informed consent from its customers before processing their data.
+In its investigations, this Spanish data protection authority found that Caixabank did not sufficiently justify the legal basis for processing personal data belonging to its customers.
+The bank did not comply with obtaining valid, unequivocal, and informed consent from its customers before processing their data.

 There was also insufficient information on the customer user profiles made by the bank, how these were leveraged, what rights customers had over these profiles and what the data retention periods were for these.

 GDPR breaches - Articles 5, 6, 7, 12, 13, 21, 24, 25, 32, 33, 34